initiative-sh/initiative.sh/CONTRIBUTING.md

   line.
 This means using plain English syntax (even if it might be unnecessarily verbose), multiple synonyms, and forgiving grammar parsing (eg. ignoring words like "a" and "the").

+These principles sometimes conflict with new features.
+I'm reluctant to adopt new features (of my own or someone else's conception) until I have a clear idea of how the user can interact with them according to those design principles.
+Building an intuitive command line that does not require thorough reading of docs is a delicate balancing act.

 ## Development